mlyann/mlyann.github.io/README.md

 4. Update your publication list in the `_data/publications.yml` file.
 5. Replace placeholder images in the `assets/img/` directory with your own.

-## Contribution

-Contributions are welcome!
-Please fork the repository and create a pull request with your proposed changes.
-And for more details, I highly recommend to see al-folio repo "https://github.com/alshedivat/al-folio".

 ## License